 And she worked with Ritch Allison (BSBA ’89, MBA ’95), CEO of Domino’s, on a STAR consulting project.
 Her team helped in Domino’s search for a new technology hub location.
 They developed a model that would suggest ideal cities based on requirements Domino’s would input, like a budget.

-The project gave Anderson a real taste of consulting, experience of operating in a corporate environment and exposure to senior executives.
-“As an alum, he was a big fan of ours already, but he loved the model we built,” says Anderson.
+The project gave Yates a real taste of consulting, experience of operating in a corporate environment and exposure to senior executives.
+“As an alum, he was a big fan of ours already, but he loved the model we built,” says Yates.

 This experience and many more have given her a major confidence boost: She accepted a full-time job at McKinsey in Atlanta, where she starts work in August.
 She wants broad exposure to different industries and companies, and the chance to get involved in the diversity and inclusion initiatives at McKinsey, a social actor.